m4deme1ns4ne/LongConspectWriter/README.md

 Research MVP for generating structured academic notes from long lecture audio.

-The repository focuses on a simple idea: long, noisy lecture transcripts are easier to process as a multi-stage local pipeline than as a single giant prompt.
-Instead of asking one model to do everything at once, the project splits the task into transcription, cleaning, clustering, planning, and synthesis.
+The project uses a local multi-stage pipeline instead of a single giant prompt.
+Long, noisy lecture transcripts are processed step by step: transcription, transcript cleaning, semantic grouping, structure planning, topic matching, and final long-form synthesis.

-## Current State

-This is a working research MVP, not a polished product.

-What already works:
+## What Works Now

 - `STT` with `faster-whisper`
 - transcript cleaning with `Drafter`
 - local semantic clustering
 - local and global planning
-- topic-to-cluster matching
+- global topic assignment
 - final conspect generation with `Synthesizer`

-What is still experimental:

-- `SmartCompressor`
-- hallucination validation
-- visualization/export pipeline
-- stronger evaluation and automated tests
+This is a working research MVP, not a finished product.

 ## Current Pipeline